Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 1911 and the family has moved to Stubbings House, a large manor house in Stubbings Berkshire.

-Sadly I cannot find any other information on Beilby until his death at The Wilderness Hotel, Cape Province, South Africa on 31st January 1931.
-Beilby's body was returned to England were he was buried in St James the Less Churchyard in Stubbings Berkshire on 14th April 1931.
+Beilby's body was cremated and his ashes returned to England where he was buried in St James the Less Churchyard in Stubbings Berkshire on 14th April 1931.

 2 comments: